severalnines/docs/components.rst

 7. Management
 8. Security & Encryption

-Following is the list of common configuration options inside CMON configuration file.
+Following is the list of configuration options inside CMON configuration file.
 You can also see them by using ``--help-config`` parameter in the terminal:

 .. code-block:: bash